Step 27 – Deceased Estate Administration Guide

 - The date on which the documents are completed should be the date of the document.

-27.6 When Should a Lawyer be Consulted
+27.8 When Should a Lawyer Be Consulted?

 The simplest applications are where a Will is in place naming:- one Executor who has agreed to accept the duties;